PublioElio/School-42-Get_Next_Line/README.md

 </h2>

 ## About
 The goal of this project is to create the function `get_next_line.c` which, when called in a loop, will read one line at a time in the file descriptor, until the end of the file.
 As stated in the subject, the program must compile with the `flag-D BUFFER_SIZE=` which will be used as the buffer size for the `read` calls in `get_next_line()`.
 You can find more details in [the subject of the project](https://github.com/PublioElio/School-42-Get_Next_Line/blob/main/get_next_line.es.subject.pdf).

+## Testing
+This function have been tested with [Francinette](https://github.com/xicodomingues/francinette).